mrandybu/altrepo-server/README.en.md

 #### /package_info

-Returns full information on the requested package.
+Returns main or full (if full option is true) information on the requested package.

 Request parameters: